connected-digital-energy-meter/cdem_docs/docs/05_configuration/README.md

 * **WiFi Password:** `smartmeter`

 ![Access Point](./images/access_points.jpg)

+Make sure to disable your data connection as it may interfere with connecting to the configuration page of the CDEM device.

 You should now be able to open a browser and navigate to the configuration page located at [http://172.16.10.1](http://172.16.10.1).
 This can also be accomplished by scanning the QR code below.